 1. Lat pulldown

-I consider this to be a great “old school” exercise that extends the shoulder.
-Make sure you use an appropriate weight because of the additional risk of holding the DB over your face.
+I consider this to one of the greats of “old school” lat exercises that extend the shoulder.
+It also is perfect for those looking specifically for dumbbell back exercises.
+Make sure you use an appropriate weight because of the additional risk of holding the dumbbell over your face.

-This is another great movement that extends the upper arm and is a great lat movement equally involving the other synergistic muscles.
-Just make sure your lumbar is flat (neutral vs lordosis or kyphosis) and you pull the DB through the full range of motion.
+This is another great dumbbell lat exercise movement for the lats.
+It extends the upper arm and is a great movement the lat muscles.
+Equally involving the other synergistic muscles.
+Just make sure your lumbar (lower back) is flat (neutral vs lordosis or kyphosis) and you pull the dumbbell through the full range of motion.